ourresearch/openalex-docs/the-data/works/locations.md

 ### `is_oa`

-_Boolean:_ `True` if this work is Open Access (OA).

-There are [many ways to define OA](https://peerj.com/articles/4375/#literature-review).
-OpenAlex uses a broad definition: having a URL where you can read the fulltext of this work without needing to pay money or log in.
+Whether this work is Open Access (OA), defined as: having a URL where you can read the full text of the work without needing to pay money or log in.

 ```json
 is_oa: true